MatchuPitchu/react-summary/01_React Concepts.md

 ## Building Single-Page Applications (SPAs) with React

-1. React can be used to control parts of HTML pages or entire pages (e.g. a sidebar) called widget approcach on a multi-page-app
+1. React can be used to control parts of HTML pages or entire pages (e.g. a sidebar) -> called `widget approach` on a multi-page-app
-2. React can also be used to control the entire frontend of a web app called SPA approach (-> server only sends one HTML page, React takes over and controls UI)
+1. React can also be used to control the entire frontend of a web app called `SPA approach` (-> server only sends one HTML page, React takes over and controls UI)

 ## React Components